Erste STK Ried

 Premier Cru STK

-The Single Vineyard Krepskogel, a single vineyard on Pössnitzberg, is located within the village of Pössnitz.
+The Single Vineyard Krepskogel, a vineyard on the most southern part of Pössnitzberg, is located within the village of Pössnitz.
 The Single Vineyard Krepskogel, named after the former landowner Hans Kreps, extended over a considerable area of the Pössnitzberg in the 17th century.
 At that time Hans Kreps already cultivated vines there.
 This is documented by an honourable monument from 1698.

 Due to an inclination of 55% this extremely steep and rocky vineyard site needs to be cultivated almost by hand.